 Psychological and Behavioural Sciences

-There are no particular subject requirements: Mathematics, science subjects such as Biology, Chemistry or Physics, and humanities subjects will all be useful preparation for this course and Psychology is not a requirement.
+Desirable Subjects: Mathematics and science subjects such as Biology, Chemistry or Physics will be useful preparation for this course.
+Psychology is not a requirement.

 Applicants who are not studying science or mathematics A Levels (or equivalent qualifications) will be expected to demonstrate strong performance in science and mathematics GCSE subjects.

 Submitted Work: None

 Interview Assessment: None

 An example of the type of questions that you might be asked is provided below.